-Note that free credit scores are now available from online lenders in Canada including Borrowell, Mogo and Ratehub.
+Credit scores are now available for free from financial technology companies in Canada, including Borrowell, Mogo, and CreditKarma.
 Generally, the credit scores you will receive from these sources are ranked as follows:

 Five criteria utilized by FICO (a major credit score vendor used by most financial institutions) include:

 1. Loan Repayment History (35%)

 This makes up 35% of your credit score, making it the most important factor when credit scores are concerned.
 This criterion looks at how you have been paying off the debt owed on your credit cards, car loans, line of credit, cellphone bills, etc.

 Do your payments come in late? any delinquencies? bankruptcy? missed payments? debts in collections? liens? and so on.
 Paying your bills on time, all of the time is a good maxim to live by.

 This comes in second place in the order of importance and determines 30% of your credit score.
 This criterion looks at how much you owe across the board and how easy it is for you to pay what you currently owe.
 Additionally, it assesses your current debt-to-credit ratio.

 If your credit utilization ratio is very high, it may hurt your score.
 Keeping your credit balance at 35% or less of your credit limit looks better to lenders.
 For example, if you have a credit card with a credit limit of $1,000, try to keep the outstanding balance below $350.

 3. Length of Credit History (15%)